 Sure, a one-month Pacific Crest Trail thru-hike would be a truly incredible feat and would require a ton of preparation, but is it really that difficult to believe it’s possible?

-People have swam 3,716 mi / 5,980 km across the Atlantic (with plans for a 5,500 mi / 8,851 km Pacific swim), cycled 3,000 mi / 4,828 km across the United States in twelve days (The Race Across America), and, as we have seen here, done incredible things when it comes to running – so why shouldn’t a month-long PCT thru-hike be possible?
+People have swum 3,716 mi / 5,980 km across the Atlantic (with plans for a 5,500 mi / 8,851 km Pacific swim), cycled 3,000 mi / 4,828 km across the United States in twelve days (The Race Across America), and, as we have seen here, do incredible things when it comes to running – so why shouldn’t a month-long PCT thru-hike be possible?

 See you on the trail.
 Slowpokes.